 A reader question from Blair, wondering how old is too old to teach in Korea He’s tried EPIK, as well as some recruiters and has gotten the same response from all of them, “You’re too old,” or no response at all.
 His question is whether it is worth it to apply to unis in Korea and China, and if yes, how to go about this.
 He wants to work for 6 months-1 year.

 However, in most places, it’s the younger and the more handsome/beautiful, the better teacher you must surely be.
 If you’re willing to work in the countryside, then you would have a much better chance at getting a job but being the only foreigner within 50 square kilometers is not so appealing to most people.

-What about China?
+What about China or Japan?

-Well, China is certainly a much bigger place so I’d say your chances are higher of getting a job there and I would venture a guess and say that there is probably not a lot of demand for those 4000-6000 RMB jobs which you see all the time of ESL Cafe.
+Well, China is certainly a much bigger place so I’d say your chances are higher of getting a job there.
+I would venture a guess and say that there is probably not a lot of demand for those 4000-6000 RMB jobs which you see all the time of ESL Cafe.

 6 Month Contracts?

-NEVER say that you only want to work for 6 months on your application to Korea because all places want a minimum 1 year contract.
+NEVER say that you only want to work for 6 months on your application to Korea.
+This is because all places want a minimum 1 year contract.
 Break your contract if you must, but it’s far better to just finish the year because of the return airfare and bonus money.
 I have seen various places in China offering 6 months contracts so that might be a better option for you.

 How to Apply?